worldofmarcus/project-portfolio-5/README.md

 ### Site Admin

 * As a Site Admin I can create, update and delete product posts so that I can manage my review content

 * As a Site Admin I can log out from the site so that I can feel safe that nobody can access my information
+    * When admin is logged in it is possible to choose the 'Log Out'-option in the navigation menu.

 * As a Site Admin I can create draft product posts so that I can finish writing the content later
 * As a Site Admin I can access an admin area so that I can get a general understanding of i.e. number of users, number of products
 * As a Site Admin I can get visual feedback when interacting with the content so that I can be sure how I have interacted with the page